tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-logrotate/set-up-logrotate.md

         ```

         * If permissions are insufficient, close and reopen the Command Prompt as an Administrator, and perform the check again.
-    * Open `logrotate.conf` :
+    * Edit `logrotate.conf` with notepad :
         ```
         <copy>
         notepad C:\PROGRA~1\LogRotate\Content\logrotate.conf
         </copy>
         ```

-    * Copy and paste the following to the bottom of the file, then save:
+    * Copy and paste the following to the bottom of the `logrotate.conf` file, then click save:

         ```
         <copy>